 - More than three liquid watery stools on a daily basis.

-- Presence of small undigested food bits of a recent meal.
+- Presence of small undigested food bits from a recent meal.

 - Slight tummy pain or occasional constipation.

 If your child has diarrhoea and you call the doctor, he will most likely ask you to observe if it continues for more than a few days.
 If it does, he will then examine your kid and understand the history of the events that led to it.
-A stool sample might be taken to check for the presence of blood or other bacteria and viruses.
-Your doctor might inquire about any food allergies that you might have or any tolerances that might be present in the immediate family, and try to come down to a possible reason that triggered diarrhoea.
+A stool sample might be taken to check for the presence of blood, bacteria and viruses.
+Your doctor might inquire about any food allergies that your kid might have or any intolerances that might be present in the immediate family to come down to a possible reason that triggered the diarrhoea.

 Knowing what foods to give to toddlers with diarrhoea is essential to ensure their health and to manage the condition.
 This brings a lot of food choices into question.
-Can a toddler drink milk during diarrhoea?
-This depends on how they reacted to milk before it.
-There are a number of treatment options one can make use of to bring some relief from the condition.
+Here are some ways you can provide your kid with some relief from the condition.

-Start by introducing more fat based food items in your child’s diet.
-Fat may not be the best thing for adults, however, it is highly necessary for young and growing children.
+- Start by introducing more fat-based food items in your child’s diet.
+Fat may not be the best thing for adults; however, it is highly necessary for toddlers.
 The diet of a child should contain nearly 40 percent of fat.
-Opting for full cream milk, yoghurts, puddings and similar items should be encouraged.
+Opting for yoghurts, puddings and similar food items should be encouraged.

-Cut down on consumption of fruit juices.
-These should be restricted as a one-off item, close to one glass a day.
+- Cut down the consumption of fruit juices to one glass a day.
 This is because juices contain a lot of sugar that can stay as a residue in the bowel leading to diarrhoea.
 Increase the consumption of water as it is the best alternative to quench your kid’s thirst.
-If your child insists, give them juice that is heavily diluted with water.
+If your child still insists for juice, dilute it heavily with water.

-The content of fibre in your child’s diet should be a balanced one.
-Too high fibre is as dangerous as too less of fibrous content.
+- The amount of fibre in your child’s diet should be balanced.
+Too much fibre in food is as dangerous as too less.
 Fibre is generally not digested by the body and comes out as part of the excreta.
 At the same time, it assists the bowel movements and reduces chances of constipation.
-Since fibre is present in fruits and vegetables, keep a track of your child’s diet.
+Since fibre is present in fruits and vegetables, keep track of your child’s diet.
 In case it is low in fibre, increasing it to a normal level is good since fibrous foods absorb excess water in the bowels.
-If the fibre content is high, it can stress the bowels and cause liquid stools.
-Hence, it is wise to bring it down.
+If the fibre content is high, it can stress the bowel and cause liquid stools.
+Hence, it is wise to feed less fibre to your kids.

 Providing your toddler with the right food and timely treatment can be a good solution to stop diarrhoea.
 So, can you use adult medication to treat toddler diarrhoea?
 Let’s find out!

 Can You Give Adult’s Anti-Diarrhoeal Medication to Toddler?

 That is a strict no-no!
 Adults and toddlers have vastly different bodies, which is why the constituents of the medicine and their dosage amounts vary majorly for both of them.
-In certain cases, your doctor might recommend giving adult medication in a small amount if the case is severe.
-But any unsupervised administration of adult medicine on your kid can be quite dangerous.
+In certain cases, your doctor might recommend giving adult medication in a small amount, but only if the case is severe.
+Any unsupervised administration of adult medicine can be dangerous for your kid.

-- If your child has been vomiting multiple times throughout the day
+- When your child has been vomiting multiple times throughout the day.

-- If your child shows strong signs of dehydration, has a dry mouth, fails to urinate even once in six hours
+- When your child shows strong signs of dehydration, has a dry mouth, does not urinate even once in six hours.

-- If there is a presence of blood in the stool or if the stool is black in colour
+- When there is a presence of blood in the stool or if the stool is black in colour.

-- If your child is suffering from a fever that is higher than a 102 degrees
+- When your child has a fever higher than 102 degrees.

-- If your child has breathing problems and falls unconscious
+- When your child has breathing problems and falls unconscious.

-- If your child suddenly starts having convulsions
+- When your child suddenly starts having convulsions.

 What Can You Do to Prevent Diarrhoea in Toddler?

-Before and after handling your child or having cleaned his diapers, ensure you wash your hands as well as the child’s hands for a good ten to fifteen seconds, using soap and water.
+- Wash your hands as well as the child’s hands for a good twenty to thirty fifteen seconds, using soap and water.

 Things to Remember

-- When changing the diet of your child, observe carefully to check if symptoms of diarrhoea are aggravated further or reduced.
+- When changing the diet of your child, always check if the symptoms of diarrhoea aggravate further.

 - As a child grows, his digestive tract also starts maturing.
 This brings an improvement in the symptoms of diarrhoea.